joshmarlow/ai_kit-rs/README.md

 ==========

 This example takes a bunch of words, and rules for aggregating words into phrases and sentences, and constructs a valid parse of the words.
+It then saves a graph in [GraphViz .dot notation](http://www.graphviz.org/) of the actual goal tree constructed into a "parse.dot" in the current working directory.

 ```rust